lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Enums
 =====

-Enum name should be in CamelCase and all element in enum should be all caps.
+Enum names should be in CamelCase and all elements in enums should be in all caps.
 They should be located in the header file.
 Ex:

 .. code-block:: c